HackSoc/csbot/doc/writing-plugins.rst

 Basic string key/value configuration can be stored in an INI-style file.
 A plugin's :attr:`~.Plugin.config` attribute is a shortcut to a configuration section with the same name as the plugin.
-The Python 3 :mod:`py3k:configparser` is used instead of the Python 2 :mod:`python:ConfigParser` because it supports the mapping access protocol, i.e. it acts like a dictionary in addition to supporting its own API.
+The Python 3 :mod:`configparser` is used instead of the Python 2 :mod:`python:ConfigParser` because it supports the mapping access protocol, i.e. it acts like a dictionary in addition to supporting its own API.